Perianal streptococcal cellulitisStreptococcal proctitis; Proctitis - streptococcal; Perianal streptococcal dermatitis

 - Skin culture from rectal area

-The infection is treated with antibiotics for about 10 days, depending on how well and quickly it appears to be working.
-Penicillin is the most often used antibiotic in children who are not allergic to it.
+The infection is treated with antibiotics for about 10 days, depending on how well and quickly they are working.
+Penicillin is the most often used antibiotic in children.

 Children usually recover quickly with antibiotic treatment.
-It is important to contact your health care provider if your child does not get better soon on antibiotics.
+It is important to contact your provider if your child does not get better soon on antibiotics.

 - Bleeding, discharge